One of the physical vapor deposition technology

 Sputter deposition, as a relatively common physical vapor deposition (PVD) method, has its advantages, such as a wide range of deposition materials and high coating quality.
 The table below details the advantages and disadvantages of sputter coating.
 It is provided by Stanford Advanced Materials and is for informational purposes only.

-What is the best sputter coating material?
+What is the best material for sputter coating?

-What is sputtering in vapor deposition?
+What is sputtering deposition technology?